openwallet-foundation-labs/identity-credential/README.md

 gradle appengineDeploy
 ```

 The above command will create a link to a live website.
+Then, navigate to the file
+`~/identity-credential/wwwverifier/src/main/java/com/android/identity/wwwreader/ServletConsts.java`,
-Then, navigate to the file identity-credential/wwwverifier/src/main/java/com/google/sps/servlet/ServletConsts.java, and replace the following field with your website URL:
+and replace the following field with your website URL:

 ```
     public static final String BASE_URL = "<YOUR_WEBSITE_URL>";
 ```

-There is currently a test instance of this application available at https://mdoc-reader-external.uc.r.appspot.com/.

-## Reference Applications

-This repository also contains two applications to show how to use the library.
-This includes a prover app (*mdoc*) and a reader app (*mdoc reader*).
-These
-applications are not meant to be production quality and are provided only to
-demonstrate how the library APIs work and best practices.
-The applications
-implement the published version of ISO/IEC 18013-5:2021.

-Currently hard-coded data is used -- the *mdoc* application contains an mDL
-(document type `org.iso.18013.5.1.mDL`), a vaccination certificate (document
-type `org.micov.1`), and a vehicle registration (document type `nl.rdw.mekb.1`).
-The code also has experimental support for provisioning, including dynamically
-obtaining MSOs, PII updates, de-provisioning, server protocols, and an
-experimental provisioning server.

 # Support